rohanxavier33/mover2.0/README.md

 ### Direct Download (For End Users)
 1. Download the latest `Mover.exe`
-2. Right-click the executable -> Properties -> Check "Unblock"
+2. Double Click to Run
-3. Double-click to run
+3. May need to unblock or run as administrator

 ### Requirements
 - Windows 8.1 or newer